I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

 2. Wrap as close to the vise jaws as you can, clip the tag end of the thread and wrap back to near the hook eye.
 Where you stop wrapping is where the head will start, so if you stop far back you will end up with an unusually long head.

 3. Cut a very small bunch of white hairs from a bucktail.
-Pull out the longest and shortest ones, leaving no more than 10-15 hairs that are roughly the same length.
+Pull out the longest and shortest ones, leaving only 7 to 10 hairs that are roughly the same length.
 They should extend to just beyond the hook bend.

 4. Tie them down with 2 wraps (so you can adjust them if necessary but they will stay where you leave them).